cnnlabs/cnn-package-generator/README.md

 - Creates a GIT repository for the project.

-- Generates a default package.json with all of the requried properties and dependencies needed for the chosen generator.
+- Generates a default package.json with all of the required properties and dependencies needed for the chosen generator.
 Includes the following default scripts.